skyleilani/JoinClass/README.md

 - Alert when you automatically go into a class
 - Autorecord classes / screen record when in class
 - Auto-screencapture chat every 15 minutes
-- Write message on entry (delay like 10 seconds lol)
+- Write message on entry with delay and on exit